What is the purpose of motion on the web

 Motion is a form of storytelling.
 You tell a story by breathing life into otherwise static web experiences.

-I have been wondering about what makes interactive web experiences filled with so much soul, and while it is the tool being used which makes it possible (Framer motion, CSS Animation, Lottie files, Rive), what inspires is the story that is being told.
+I have been wondering about what makes interactive web experiences filled with so much soul, and while it is the tool being used which makes it possible, what inspires is the story that is being told.
+The delight is wells up in me. and that delight is part of an overaching story being told.
 Not motion for it's own sake.
 Motion for its own sake could get confusing after all.
+Wackiness in isolation can degrade a web experience.

 The Dropbox redesigned brand website is a good example of motion used right.
 It reminds me of a quote by Emil Kowalski.